 When the employee attempts to explain, another manager chimes in and claims the employee must be mistaken.
 Or worse, they make the accusation that the employee often messes up instructions.

-Another example is when a worker gaslights another colleague by misdirecting them on the details of a project (process, deadline, etc.).
+Consider another hypothetical in which a worker gaslights another colleague by misdirecting them on the details of a project (process, deadline, etc.).
 When it comes time to turn it in, the employee faces disappointment from management.

 If the victim attempts to place blame on the gaslighter, teammates take the gaslighter’s side and redirect blame toward the victim.